Who is the course for?

 • Fill in an application form.

-• Careers Connect and your school can arrange for you to visit college and meet the teachers.
+• Careers Connect and your school can arrange for you to visit the college and meet the teachers.
 You can have a look around, find out more about the course and maybe try some activities.

 • If the course is suitable, you can come for a visit with your teacher and parents.